Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 We refer to it using a slash character `/` on its own;
 this is the leading slash in `/Users/nelle`.

-Inside that directory are several other directories, e.g.:
+Let's continue looking at Nelle's hypothetical file system as an example.
+Inside the `/` directory are several other directories, e.g.:
 `bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
 `Users` (where users' personal directories are located),